Originally published on 07/30/2020

 Consider these our “junk drawer” tidbits of advice for summer driving.
 There are a variety of things you should keep in mind as you travel on the road during the hot months, and many of them may surprise you!

-• Avoid resting with your feet on the dashboard while riding in the front seat — please!
+- Avoid resting with your feet on the dashboard while riding in the front seat — please!

-• Get in the habit of wearing appropriate footwear when driving.
-Flip-flops, bare feet, and high heels are big no-no's when it comes to practicing safe driving.
+- Get in the habit of wearing appropriate footwear when driving.
+Flip-flops, bare feet, and high heels are big no-nos when it comes to practicing safe driving.

-• Always ensure you have sunscreen and sunglasses to help prevent skin cancer, the most common type of cancer in the United States.
+- Always ensure you have sunscreen and sunglasses to help prevent skin cancer, the most common type of cancer in the United States.
 People remember to wear sunscreen on the beach, but not while driving in the car.

 These quick tips can save you from huge headaches — and possible medical issues and bills — to help you enjoy your summer travel more!

-5. Travel Best Practices During COVID-19
+5. First Aid Best Practices

 Safety Equals Travel Success